priyadip/Persona_Alignment/README.md

 h = W₀x + ΔWx = W₀x + BAx
 ```

 where B ∈ ℝ^(d×r) and A ∈ ℝ^(r×k) constitute the trainable adapter matrices.
-The initialization strategy—A drawn from N(0, σ²) and B initialized to zero—ensures that training commences from the exact pre-trained distribution.
+The initialization strategy - A drawn from N(0, σ²) and B initialized to zero - ensures that training commences from the exact pre-trained distribution.
 A scaling factor α/r modulates the update magnitude:

 ```
 h = W₀x + (α/r)BAx